amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 ## Add a signout button

-To make our tests easier and to allow user to signout and invalidate their session, let's add a signout button on the top of the LandmarksList view.
-Highlighted lines shows the update.
+To make our tests easier and to allow users to signout and invalidate their session, let's add a signout button on the top of the `LandmarksList` view.
+Highlighted lines show the update.
 You can copy/paste the whole content to replace *Landmarks/LandmarksList.swift*

 {{< highlight swift "hl_lines=10-20 44-44 58" >}}
 /*